Updated: Jun 15

 Then you put your stencil on the fabric, you can fixate it temporarily if you want with some tape, but this is up to you.
 I usually use my brush to work from the edges of the stencil inward.
 Try to make different shades of the same colour by using more or less ink or try getting some texture around the edges or some shading.
 All these different techniques add interest to your prints and give them some depth.
 If you want to make patterns with your stencils like I often do you need to figure out how long your ink needs to dry to avoid smudging.
 This depends on the ink you use and how much you use.
 I sometimes start with printing using relatively little ink to make lighter shapes and I then print over them with darker shapes using more ink.
 Try what works for you.
 When you stop printing and you clean your brush with water it will take quite a while until the brush is dry enough to use it again.

 I am really curious to see what you make when you use this technique.
-Try your own stencil shapes and if you post on Instagram you can use the hashtags #stencilprinting and #paulinegreuell, that way I’ll be able to find them and you can also find other peoples designs that way.
-In a next post I will show you some ideas for making patterns with this technique.
+In the next post I will show you some ideas for making patterns with this technique.